 When Spring comes and your trees come out of dormancy, you’ll want to trim off any dead branches that may not have survived the winter period.
 You’ll notice dead branches because no buds will be forming on them in the Spring compared to other branches on the tree.
 Trimming off these dead branches will allow the others to flourish.

 Be sure to trim off any dead branches, as they will become a hazard to your property or even humans.
 They can also contribute to decay and disease.
-Make sure to contact a tree care professional to trim your trees properly and make sure that it is done safely.
+Make sure to contact a tree trimming professional in Boulder in order to have your trees trimmed properly and to make sure that it’s done safely.

 Should I sharpen my lawn mower blade before mowing in the Springtime?